manyports/decentra_backend/README.md

 ## 🚀 Quick Start Guide (5 Minutes)

 Want to get up and running as quickly as possible?
-Follow these steps:
+Make sure you have FFMPEG, then follow these steps:

 1. **Clone the repository**
    ```bash